Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Framework For Piecewise Affine Multi-Stage Policies

 \section{Framework For Piecewise Affine Multi-Stage Policies}

 In this section, we present our piecewise affine framework for the multi-stage ARO Problem (\ref{eq:problem_formulation}).
 The main rationale of our framework is to construct new uncertainty sets $\hat{\U}$ that dominate the original uncertainty sets $\U$.
-With this our framework follows a similar rationale as the two-stage framework from \citet{BenTal2020}.
+With this, our framework follows a similar rationale as the two-stage framework from Ben-Tal et al. \cite{BenTal2020}.
 For a problem $Z_{AR}(\U)$ we construct $\hat{\U}$ in such a way that $Z_{AR}(\hat{\U})$ can be efficiently solved, and a solution of $Z_{AR}(\hat{\U})$ can be used to generate solutions for $Z_{AR}(\U)$.

-In this context, we note that one cannot straight forwardly apply the construction scheme used by \citet{BenTal2020} due to nonanticipativity requirements.
-More specifically, \citet{BenTal2020} construct $\hat{\U}$ as polytopes, where it is well known that worst case solutions always occur on extreme points, as any solution can be represented by convex combinations of extreme point solutions.
+In this context, we note that one cannot straightforwardly apply the construction scheme used by Ben-Tal et al. \cite{BenTal2020} due to nonanticipativity requirements.
+More specifically, Ben-Tal et al. \cite{BenTal2020} construct $\hat{\U}$ as polytopes, where it is well known that worst-case solutions always occur on extreme points, as any solution can be represented by convex combinations of extreme point solutions.
 The construction of these convex combinations, however, is not guaranteed to be nonanticipative in the multi-stage setting.
 To overcome this challenge, we incorporate nonanticipativity in the concept of uncertainty set domination and extend it to a multi-stage setting.

-\begin{definition}[Domination] Given an uncertainty set ${\U\subseteq \mathbb{R}^{\numu}_+}$, we say that $\U$ is \textit{dominated} by ${\hat{\U}\subseteq \mathbb{R}^{\numu}_+}$ if there is a \textit{domination function} $\umap\colon\U \to \hat{\U}$ with $\umap(\uvec)\geq\uvec$, and $\umap$ can be expressed as $\umap(\uvec) = \left(\umap^1(\underline{\uvec}^1), \dots, \umap^T(\underline{\uvec}^T)\right)$ where $\umap^t$ maps to the uncertainties in stage $t$ and depends on uncertainties up to that stage. \end{definition}
+\begin{definition}[Domination] Given an uncertainty set $\U\subseteq \mathbb{R}^{\numu}_+$, we say that $\U$ is \textit{dominated} by $\hat{\U}\subseteq \mathbb{R}^{\numu}_+$ if there is a \textit{domination function} $\umap\colon\U \to \hat{\U}$ with $\umap(\uvec)\geq\uvec$, and $\umap$ can be expressed as $\umap(\uvec) = \left(\umap^1(\underline{\uvec}^1), \dots, \umap^T(\underline{\uvec}^T)\right)$ where $\umap^t$ maps to the uncertainties in stage $t$ and depends on uncertainties up to that stage. \end{definition}